This Smoked Chicken Breast recipe is rubbed in a simple homemade dry rub and slow smoked. Tender and flavorful, perfect for meal prepping!

-- sliced and served on top of a green salad
+- sliced and served on top of a green salad with olive oil dressing

-Luckily, smoking chicken breasts is super simple and can definitely be done alongside other cuts that are typically smoked like ribs and pork butts.
+Luckily, smoking boneless chicken breasts is super simple and can definitely be done alongside other cuts that are typically smoked like ribs and pork butts.

 How long does it take to smoke chicken breasts at 225?